one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/index.md

 ## Abstract

-At the conclusion of this lab you will understand the Windows Virtual Desktop Infrastructure and how-to setup a working WVD environment end-to-end in a typical Enterprise model.
+At the conclusion of this lab, you will understand the Windows Virtual Desktop Infrastructure and how-to setup a working WVD environment end-to-end in a typical Enterprise model.
 Topics that we will cover include:

 - Deploy an AD Infrastructure in Azure